 - But now the rains weep o'er his hall,

 - Yes now the rains weep o'er his hall,

 - and not a soul to hear.

-- The Sigil of House Reyne is a reversed color scheme of the Coat of Arms of Simon de Montfort.
-De Montfort rebelled against the ineffectual English King Henry III.
-He held power for a short time until he was killed in battle by Henry's heir Prince Edward I "Longshanks".
+- The sigil of House Reyne is a reversed color scheme of the coat of arms of Simon de Montfort.
+De Montfort rebelled against the ineffectual King Henry III of England.
+He held power for a short time until he was killed in battle by Henry's heir, Prince Edward I "Longshanks".
 The latter may be a possible inspiration for Tywin Lannister.

 References and Notes

 - ↑ House Vikary on the Heraldry section on Westeros

 - ↑ 2.0 2.1 2.2 2.3 2.4 2.5 The World of Ice and Fire.